ais-one/cookbook/example/README.md

       filterData
       addons {
         parentId: String
-        jwtToken: JWT or some other token
+        token: JWT or some other token
         user: String
       }
     }